Mission-Aligned Learning-Informed Control of Autonomous Systems: Formulation and Foundations

 \subsection{Reinforcement Learning - Background}

-Formally, a standard RL problem (two prominent texts being~\cite{sutton2018reinforcement,bertsekas1996neuro}) is defined to consist of a set of states $\mathcal{S}$ and actions $\mathcal{A}$ to find a policy $\pi:\mathcal{X}\to \mathcal{M}(\mathcal{A})$ whereby $\mathcal{M}$ we mean the set of multinomial distributions over the set $\mathcal{A}$.
+Formally, a standard RL problem (two prominent texts being~\cite{sutton2018reinforcement,bertsekas1996neuro}) is defined to consist of a set of states $\mathcal{X}$ and a set of actions $\mathcal{A}$.
+The objective is to learn a policy $\pi:\mathcal{X}\to \mathcal{M}(\mathcal{A})$, where $\mathcal{M}(\mathcal{A})$ denotes the set of multinomial distributions over the action set $\mathcal{A}$.
 The state evolves in time through an unknown transition probability tensor $\mathbf{P}$ with components $P(S_{t+1} = s'\vert S_t = s, A_t= a)$.
 The reward $R(s,s', a)$ defines some utility the agent receives upon that particular transition to $s'$.
 In RL, techniques to learn the Value function $V^{\pi}(s)$ and Action-Value function $Q^{\pi}(s, a)$ are iterated together with establishing the policy $\pi$ in either performing the most rewarding action $a$ or randomly explore and learn more about the system.

 RL searches for the optimal decision-making policy by interacting with a system modeled as a Markov Decision Process (MDP).
 Due to its data-driven nature, RL is particularly powerful in complex or stochastic systems, for which explicit models are difficult to construct~\cite{recht2019tour}.
 RL aims to learn a policy $\pi: \mathcal{S}\times\mathcal{A}\rightarrow[0,1]$ that minimizes the cumulative reward, or return, defined as: